Find online courses made by experts from around the world.

-** Chris is the author of the #1 best selling business course on Udemy called "An Entire MBA in 1 Course," which has been purchased by more than 50,000 students in 187 countries so far in 2016 in 7 languages. ** He has also published 25 other courses on Udemy.
+** Chris teaches full-time on Udemy; he is the author of the #1 best selling business course on Udemy called "An Entire MBA in 1 Course," which has been purchased by more than 73,000 students in 8 languages in 193 countries in the past 12 months. ** He has also published 27 other courses on Udemy.

 ** According to Business Insider "Haroun is one of the highest rated professors on Udemy, so you can expect to be in good hands through the course of your education." **

 Chris is also the author of the book "101 Crucial Lessons They Don't Teach You in Business School," which Business Insider wrote is "the most popular book of 2016 according to Business Insider readers."
 In 2015 Forbes called this book "1 of 6 books that all entrepreneurs must read right now."

 Chris is also the founder and CEO of Haroun Education Ventures, which has 3 areas of focus: 1: Edtech Venture Capital, 2: Education Charities and 3: Education Online Business & Self Development Courses.
 In addition he is an award winning business school professor, MBA graduate from Columbia University and former Goldman Sachs employee.
 He has raised/managed over $1bn in his career.